SURFnet/certificates-bcp/dialogue.md

 > Wait.
 Private key?
 Where did that come from?

-Well, there\'s two keys.
+Well, there's two keys.
 They come in pairs.
 You create a key pair, consisting of a private key and a public key.
 The public key is used for encryption, the private key for decryption.
 They are devised such that what is encrypted with the public key, can only be decrypted with the corresponding private key.

 > Sounds complicated.
 Why not just use a single key, and use that for both locking and unlocking?
 Just as with the key to my locker?